hippylib/hippylib.github.io/src/tutorial_v3.0.0.md

 $ jupyter notebook
 ```

-2. A new tab will open in your web-brower showing the notebooks.
+2. A new tab will open in your web-browser showing the notebooks.
 3. Click on the notebook you would like to use.
-4. To run all the code in the notebook simply click on Cell --> Run All.
+4. To run all the notebook code, simply click Cell --> Run All.

 For more information on installing ipython and using notebooks see <a href="https://jupyter.readthedocs.io/en/latest/content-quickstart.html" target="_blank">here</a>.